 The four types of NEC are the following: 1) classic NEC; 2) transfusion-associated NEC; 3) Atypical NEC; and 4) Term infant NEC.
 The majority of the bovine formula-related cases involve “classic NEC.”4

 3. Has Enfamil been recalled?

-> No. The Food and Drug Administration (FDA) has not recalled Enfamil baby formula despite its packaging lacking any warning label about increased risk of NEC.
-Enfamil infant formula products remain available today.
+No. The Food and Drug Administration (FDA) has not recalled Enfamil baby formula even though its packaging omits any warning label about an increased risk of NEC cases.
+Enfamil infant formula products including Premature, NeuroPro and Human Milk Fortifier remain for sale today.

-> 4. What is the status of the lawsuits?
+4. What is the status of the lawsuits?